Research Snapshot

 Lithium has shifted from recovery narrative back to stress test, but the model stack still has not fully abandoned the upside case.

 Albemarle, CommodityNode’s lithium proxy, closed at 197.75 after an 8.29% drop.
 Even after that selloff, the refreshed forecast stack still leans higher from here: the 30-day consensus is 204.91, the 90-day consensus is 209.71, Chronos-2 ends near 219.90, and TimesFM stays flatter but still roughly stable near 199.52.
-That leaves lithium in an unusually important regime: the tape is clearly weak, but the medium-term stack still reads this as damage inside a broader recovery attempt rather than a clean bearish reset.
+That leaves lithium in an unusually important regime: the tape is clearly weak, but the medium-term stack still reads this as damage inside a broader recovery attempt rather than a clean weaker reset.

 What changed today